zeebe-io/enhancements/ZEPXXX-priority-election.md

 3. Allow users to configure priorities.
 4. Dynamically assign priorities based on other properties.
 For example, if a node is overloaded it may reduce the priority for some partitions so that it doesn't become the leader.
 5. In addition, we can also let the primary trigger an election immediately when it is started.
+6. Consider adding a random element to the timer to prevent the chances of going into an election loop, when one round of election could not elect a new leader.